home

 November 2024

-- 100r.co, added Week 6 to the Victoria to Sitka Logbook.
+- 100r.co, added an article named A Shining Place Built Upon The Sand, and Week 6 to the Victoria to Sitka Logbook.

 - Rabbit Waves, added a page on Morse Code and on Morse Code with flags.

-A couple of folks on Merveilles got together and made a Diablo Tribute tape, there will be actual cassettes available of it in a bit, but in the meantime, here's a rip of the audio(YouTube)!
+A couple of folks on Merveilles got together recently and made a Diablo Tribute tape.
+A limited run of physical cassettes are currently in production, but in the meantime the tribute album is available to download on Bandcamp.

 Next month on December 6th, Devine will share the stage with Iszoloscope, Oddie(Orphx) & Creature at Foufounes Electriques in Montréal as part of AMP Industrial Events.
 Then on the 7th, we will both(remotely) present a summary of all the interesting analog communication schemes that inspired and found their way into Rabbit Waves and Wiktopher for Iterations 2024 organized by Creative Coding Utrecht.